eyedeekay/about.i2p/README.md

 # about.i2p

-A "[cerca](github.com/cblgh/cerca)" based forum which exists on I2P only
+An easy-to-selfhost "[cerca](github.com/cblgh/cerca)" based forum which exists on I2P only.